jimbaker/tagstr/docs/pep.rst

     mytag(Chunk(r'Did you say "'), Thunk(lambda: trade, 'trade'), Chunk(r'"?'))

-String chunks
+String Chunks
 -------------

+In the earlier example, there are two string chunks, ``r'Did you say "'`` and ``r'"?'``.

 String chunks are internally stored as the source raw strings.
-In the earlier example, there are two chunks, ``r'Did you say "'`` and ``r'"?'``.
-Raw strings are used because tag strings are meant to target a variety of DSLs, including like the shell and regexes.
+Raw strings are used because tag strings are meant to target a variety of DSLs, such as the shell and regexes.
 Such DSLs have their own specific treatment of metacharacters, namely the backslash.
 (This approach follows the usual convention of using the r-prefix for regexes in Python itself, given that regexes are their own DSL.)

 However, often the "cooked" string is what is needed, by decoding the string as if it were a standard Python string.
-Because such decoding is at least somewhat non-obvious, the tag function will be be called with ``Chunk`` for any string chunks. ``Chunk`` *is-a* ``str``, but has an additional property, ``cooked`` that provides this decoding.
+Because such decoding might be non-obvious, the tag function will be be called with ``Chunk`` for any string chunks.
+``Chunk`` *is-a* ``str``, but has an additional property, ``cooked`` that provides this decoding.
 The ``Chunk`` type will be available from ``typing``.
 In CPython, ``Chunk`` will be implemented in C, but it has this pure Python
 equivalent: